Phong132/SofDevGame/README.md

 1.)
 I am a player who wants to be able to jump and shoot.
 (Priority: 1)

 2.)
 I am a player who wants to be able to see my current score.
-(Priority: 1 Time: 4)
+(Priority: 2)

 3.)
 I am an player who wants my character to move quickly with the arrow keys.
 (Priority: 3)